hugomell/osfHYoungFFCWS/README.md

-It provides R code and instructions to run a demonstration pipeline that (i) simulates fake datasets based on the equations described for the three main models in the pre-registration, (ii) attempts to recover the structural parameters used for the simulation by fitting regression models with `{brms}`.
+It provides R code and instructions to run a demonstration pipeline that (i) simulates fake datasets based on the equations described for the three main models in the pre-registration, (ii) attempts to recover the structural parameters used for the simulation by estimating path models with `{brms}`.
 Tables and plots obtained after running the demonstration pipeline can be found [here](https://hugomell.github.io/osf-heloise-young-fragile-family/articles/Data-simulation-and-parameter-recovery-with-brms.html).